Diachrony/Molecular_VAE_Pytorch/README.md

-# Fork of A PyTorch implementation of Molecular VAE paper
+# Fork of A PyTorch implementation of Molecular VAE paper Functional as of Jan 2025 but model performs very poorly.
 ## Fixes listed at end of readme